Updated on July 5, 2026

 Why is my Swiss Post tracking not updating?

-Tracking can pause for several normal reasons: the item has not yet had its first scan, it is in transit between sorting centres, it is held at customs, or an international shipment is being handed to the destination carrier.
-Allow one to two business days, and longer for international parcels, before treating it as a problem.
+Tracking can pause for several normal reasons: the item has not had its first scan yet, it is in transit between sorting centres, it is held at customs, or an international shipment is being handed to the destination carrier.
+Allow one to two business days, longer for international parcels, before treating it as a problem.
 If there is still no movement after several days, contact Swiss Post or the sender.

 My Swiss Post package seems stuck in transit.
 What should I do?